 The Application Process

-1. Retrieve the application packet from the Department office in Kendall 235.
+1. Retrieve the application packet from the Department office in Kendall 235 or visit the Forms page to acquire all forms.

 2. Read carefully and complete the application in its entirety.
 Incomplete applications will not be accepted.
 The application form thoroughly details the entire application process.